 If this parameter is set, then either the local or the global sky subtraction must be requested (see parameters --skylocal and --skyglobal).
-Cosmic rays cleaning is almost always superfluous, and should be viewed as mere cosmetics applied to the extracted slit spectra (see entry MAPPED_SCI_MXU, page 116).
+Note that for LSS or LSS-like data --skyglobal must be requested.
+Cosmic rays cleaning is almost always superfluous, and should be viewed as mere cosmetics applied to the extracted slit spectra (see entry MAPPED_SCI_MXU, page 117).
 Cosmic ray hits are removed anyway by the optimal extraction procedure of the detected objects.